thephpleague/period/docs/5.0/upgrading.md

 - the `create` prefix is removed.
 - the `__toString` method and usage is removed from the package.
 - conversions methods are explicitly named with a `to` or a `from` prefix.
+- methods name hhave been changed for consistency throughout the package.

 | `4.x` method name                     | `5.x` method name                  |
 | ------------------------------------- | ---------------------------------- |